A Model of Collaboration Network Formation with Heterogenous Skills: The Distribution of Skills and the Structure of the Collaboration Network: The Bernoulli Skills Model

 Together, these results can be interpreted in terms of the difficulty of the problem being faced.
 A problem is more difficult if it requires many skills ($M\uparrow$), or if the average individual has only a few of them ($p\downarrow$).
 This means that the above can be recast as a comparative static on problem difficulty.
-As problems become increasingly difficult ($M\uparrow$ and $p\downarrow$), the degree distribution of the network becomes more skewed, and a small number of {}``superstars'' will dominate the collaborative community.
+As problems become increasingly difficult ($M\uparrow$ and $p\downarrow$), the degree distribution of the network becomes more skewed, and a small number of ``superstars'' will dominate the collaborative community.
+Figures \ref{fig:Example Networks M,p-1} and \ref{fig:Example Networks M,p} illustrate the changes in the network as these parameters shift.